jorgetp/dbverify/README.md

 5. The distance bounding protocol is **not secure** and thus an attack exists.

-Alternatively, if you have a Tamarin version 1.4.0 or later (see releases [here](https://github.com/tamarin-prover/tamarin-prover/releases)), you can use the built-in ```xor``` as to handle exclusive-OR with its equational theory.
+Alternatively, if you have a Tamarin version 1.4.0 or later (see [releases](https://github.com/tamarin-prover/tamarin-prover/releases)), you can use the built-in ```xor``` as to handle exclusive-OR with its equational theory.
 Be aware that this induces a substantial delay in the verification.
 We **did not** use such built-in to model the protocols of this repository.

 ## Contact